-- A. Scope and Purpose of the Starting RIght Child Care Assistance Program:0850.01.02.
-R.I.G.L.
-42-12-23 designates the Department of Human Services as the agency responsible for State programs subsidizing child care services provided to Rhode Island Works Program(RIW) beneficiaries and income eligible working families.
-The Child Care Assistance Program (CCAP) was established by DHS as part of a broader effort to redesign the State's existing child care subsidy programs (i.e., RIW, low income child care (LICC), and special purpose programs) to further the goals of Starting RIght.
-Accordingly, the purpose of the Child Care Assistance Program is to: - 1) Create an integrated system of child care assistance programs that ensures the seamless delivery of services to eligible children from one week up to thirteen (13) or nineteen (19) years of age, depending on the program requirements; - 2) Assist families in obtaining child care assistance by standardizing the CCAP eligibility requirements, streamlining enrollment and payment procedures, and expanding the range of child care providers approved to participate in the program; - 3) Ensure that all children participating in the CCAP receive age appropriate and safe child care; - 4) Facilitate the development of a network of child care facilities and providers capable of delivering early education and enhanced child care services to young children from income eligible families; and - 5) Respond to the diverse needs of children and families by supporting the development of a diverse array of high quality and affordable program models and services.
+Rhode Island General Law (RIGL) 42-12-23 designates the Department of Human Services (DHS) as the agency responsible for State programs subsidizing child care services provided to families receiving benefits from the Rhode Island Works Program (RIW) and to low to moderate-income eligible working families.
+Accessible, affordable high quality child care benefits a strong RI economy by supporting today's workers and providing children, our future workforce, a strong foundation for learning.
+The Child Care Assistance Program (CCAP) maintains its efforts to transform the State's child care subsidy programs to fulfill the comprehensive goals of Starting RIght.
+Accordingly, the purpose of the Child Care Assistance Program is to:

+- Create an integrated system of child care assistance programs that ensures the seamless delivery of services to eligible children through age twelve (12) or through age eighteen (18) if disabled; - Ensure families have access to high quality child care and can focus on their own work with confidence without worrying about the safety of their children; - Assist families in obtaining child care assistance by standardizing the CCAP eligibility requirements, streamlining enrollment and payment procedures, and expanding the range of child care providers approved to participate in the program; - Ensure that all children participating in the CCAP receive safe, developmentally appropriate, quality child care; - Facilitate the development of a network of child care facilities and skilled and stable care givers/providers capable of delivering early education and enhanced child care services to support young children from income eligible families; and - Respond to the diverse needs of children and families by supporting the development of a diverse array of high quality and affordable program models and services.